pbrito/spec-cljs/doc/reagent2.md

 * Pros: Flexible approach with a nice separation between data and systems
 * Cons: Code can get a bit long-winded and tedious at times compared to simpler approaches

+Lets first try to implement one system.
+In this case arendering system.

 ```clojure
 (require '[reagent.core  :as r])
 (require  '[clojure.pprint :refer [pprint]])